tetratelabs/wazero/site/content/languages/go.md

 values returned (such as the pid).
 When not supported, many functions return `syscall.ENOSYS` errors, or the string form: "not implemented on js".

-The impact of this is that end users should expect that compilation is not enough to ensure a program works in wasm.
-Use of fake properties or unimplemented API usage can result in invalid behavior or errors at runtime.
-For this reason, all code compiled to wasm should be unit tested with the same runtime configuration expected in production.

 Here are the more notable parts of Go which will not work when compiled via `GOARCH=wasm GOOS=js`, resulting in `syscall.ENOSYS` errors:
-* Goroutines.
-Ex. `go func(){}()`
 * Raw network access.
 Ex. `net.Bind`
 * File descriptor control (`fnctl`).
 Ex. `syscall.Pipe`
 * Arbitrary syscalls.
 Ex `syscall.Syscall`